Sarodgini Academy Administration Team

 Office Manager

 Olga is an accomplished educator with a rich background in psychology and pedagogy, providing her with a deep understanding of child development and effective educational practices.
 Her expertise enables her to recognize and support the diverse needs of young learners, collaborate with parents for optimal outcomes, and foster a thriving educational environment alongside talented teaching staff.
+With extensive administrative experience, Olga excels at managing daily operations smoothly and creatively solving problems.
+She is dedicated to building meaningful relationships with staff, children, and parents, ensuring a supportive and cohesive community.

 Maria Levochkina